mattcattb/NicheRank/README.md

 ## General Use Instructions

-To use the database, please do the following:
-1. pip install -r requirements.txt
-2. A default database is already implemented.
+1. A default database is already implemented.
 If you would like to change this, see Dataset to Database Extraction below.
 To then use that database, change line 35 of spotify.py "DATABASE_USED = 'yourDatabaseNameHere'"
-3. python3 NicheRank/manage.py runserver
-4. Open a second terminal.
-5. python spotify.py
-6. go to the http://127.0.0.1:5000 page
 7. To use the Spotify API, leave spotify.py line 32 "user_login" as 0.
 You must log in with these credentials, as Spotify for Developers only lets manually authorized users log in on unpublished projects. [username: AmandaBrannon pw: Workingonit1!] (you can see what I have been listening to!
 If you give me your full name and email, I can allow up to 25 people access while it is in development mode).
 Change user_login to 1 through 7, and it will randomly generate a fake user profile with 100000 points (or more) of data, as well as use different sorting types (q=quick, m=merge).
 If you really want to, these can be manually changed for even more combinations for various user profiles

 ## Dataset to Database Extraction

 Due to the size of the database, we have already created it on our own.
 If you would like to generate your own database, do the following: